braintree/braintree_aspnet_example/README.md

 An example Braintree integration for ASP.NET.

 ## Setup Instructions
-These instructions assume you are using Visual Studio Professional 2013.
+These instructions assume you are using Visual Studio Community 2017.
 This has not been tested in Xamarin Studio, or other versions of Visual Studio.
 This project is also set up to use NuGet package restore, so all dependencies should be automatically installed.

 1. Open `braintree_aspnet_example.sln` in Visual Studio.